ModhurimaGanguly/Habit-Garden/README.md

 I also debated how to visually represent growth.
 My first version used plain colored `<div>` elements sized differently per stage, purely to get the logic working end-to-end before investing in visuals.
 Once the underlying streak and check-in logic were solid, I replaced these with small SVG illustrations of a potted plant at each stage — still simple enough to hand-build without any design tools, but far more recognizable as an actual plant than a colored rectangle.

 Finally, I considered giving each user a single combined "garden" showing all their habits as one scene, rather than a separate plant per habit.
 I chose one plant per habit instead, since it maps each visual much more directly and clearly to the specific habit it represents, and was considerably simpler to implement correctly.

-## AI usage disclosure

-Portions of this project — including the Flask route structure, the SQL schema, the streak-calculation logic, and the plant SVG illustrations — were developed with assistance from Claude (Anthropic).
-All generated code was reviewed, tested, debugged, and understood by me before submission, in keeping with CS50's policy that such tools may amplify but not replace the student's own work.
-This disclosure is also noted as a comment at the top of `app.py`.